iot-edge-foundation/iot-edge-tradfri/README.md

 * Generating a private key for the module/application
 * Connecting to Hub when right properties are filled in
-* Reboot Hub / Reconnect to hub
+* Reboot Hub / Reconnect to the hub
 * Overview of all rooms and its devices
 * Set color/brightness/state of light
 * Set color/brightness of group of lights